MS19/1: Credit Information Market Study

 The IWG formally launched in January 2024.

-Update August 2024: Joint statement from the IWG and FCA on timing of the IWG’s work
+Joint statement from the FCA and IWG on the approach and timing of the IWG’s work including essential transition activities

 : Information added IWG and FCA joint statement on timing of the IWG’s work